snowplow-archive/python-data-science-environment/README.md

 ```
 guest$ cd python-data-science
-ipython...
+guest$ ipython notebook
 ```

-And then navigate to `http://...` on the host
+And then navigate to `http://localhost:8888` on the host

 ## Notes